May 5 Update:

 Students’ residence hall assignments are being made with a focus on reduced density and decreasing contagion opportunities.
 Protocols such as designated interior traffic flow patterns and guidelines on use of shared spaces such as bathrooms and lounges will be enacted to support these efforts.
 UD has hired additional custodial staff members to allow for multiple daily cleanings in each hall.

 UD will maintain a block of vacant residence hall rooms for quarantine and isolation spaces, if needed.

-UD and its dining services partner, Aramark, are committed to adapting our operations to ensure the safety of our campus community and will be offering a wide range of options to decrease density.
-Key initiatives include to go and express dining options, additional off-campus dining partnerships, expanding mobile ordering, physical distancing practices, occupancy monitoring, additional service hours, expanding seating and modifications to dining menus with key safety practices.
+UD and its dining services partner, Aramark, are committed to adapting our operations to ensure the safety of our campus community and will continue to offer a wide range of options to decrease density.
+Key initiatives include to-go and express dining options, additional off-campus dining partnerships, expanding mobile ordering, physical distancing practices, occupancy monitoring, additional service hours, expanding seating and modifications to dining menus with key safety practices.